gkowal/Particle-Acceleration-tutorial/README.md

 Additionally to all runtime parameters described in the previous tutorial you can also change:
 - `bamp` - determines the eccentricy of the magnetic field loop; if `bamp = 0.0` the loop is perpectly circular; for `bamp > 0` it is elongated toward the X direction;

-**Task to do**: As in the previous tutorial, change some of these parameters and visualize the particle trajectory.
+**Tasks to do**: As in the previous tutorial, change some of these parameters and visualize the particle trajectory.
 - Determine the Larmor radius in each case using the data from file `./output.dat`.
 - Determine the moments at which the particle changes the direction of parallel motion.
 - Determine the mirror effect condition considering conversation of the magnetic moment and total energy.